The Dome Afternoon Tea Review – Worth the Hype?

 The Setting

 The Georgian Tea Room, where afternoon tea is served, is a beautiful space—elegant, cozy, and filled with natural light.
 The tables are fairly close together, but it still feels intimate.
 The atmosphere is relaxed yet refined, making it the perfect spot to unwind after exploring Edinburgh.
+The staff are incredibly friendly and attentive and as we had noted that it was our anniversary, we were wished a happy anniversary multiple times.
+We even had little chocolates that said “Happy Annivesary” which was a nice treat!

 The Food